ELASTIC: Efficient Once For All Iterative Search for Object Detection on Microcontrollers: Methodology

 \subsection{Iterative Evolutionary Architecture Search}

-At the core of our ELASTIC framework is an \textit{Iterative Evolutionary Architecture Search}, which alternates optimization between modular components—specifically the backbone and the head—over successive cycles.
-Unlike conventional evolutionary NAS that operates in a single global pass, our method applies modular evolutionary search iteratively, enabling progressive refinement and co-adaptation across modules.
-This design explicitly captures cross-module interactions while maintaining search tractability under TinyML constraints.
+At the core of ELASTIC is an \textit{Iterative Evolutionary Architecture Search} that alternates optimization between the backbone and the head over successive cycles.
+As illustrated in Fig.~\ref{fig:method}, the framework does not search the full detector space in a single pass.
+Instead, it fixes one module while optimizing the other, then switches roles and repeats this process iteratively.
+This design preserves search tractability for TinyML deployment while allowing the two modules to progressively co-adapt across iterations.